-Application : Applied

-Explanation on application of the practice In order to ensure that the Board as a whole possess the right mix of skill and knowledge as well as size to proactively oversee the sustainability management and stakeholder management of the Group and that members of the Board possess the required capacity and competency on sustainability management and on evaluation of sustainability risks and opportunities faced and identification of training needs on sustainability management, the assessment was performed by the NC via Board and Board Committee Evaluation Form in February 2023 during its annual performance evaluation exercise.
-Based on the results of the above assessment, the NC and the Board were satisfied that the members of the Board possess the required capacity and competency to tackle questions and to deliberate on the

-sustainability management of the Group and that the Board as a whole possess the right mixed of skill and knowledge as well as size to proactively oversee the sustainability management and stakeholder management of the Group.

-Explanation for departure :

-Large companies are request to complete the columns ired to complete the columns below.
-Non-large companies are encouraged below.
+Application Applied Application • Applied Explanation on : In order to ensure that the Board as a whole possess the right mix of application of the skill and knowledge as well as size to proactively oversee the practice sustainability management and stakeholder management of the Group and that members of the Board possess the required capacity and competency on sustainability management and on evaluation of sustainability risks and opportunities faced and identification of training needs on sustainability management, the assessment was performed by the NC via Board and Board Committee Evaluation Form in February 2024 during its annual performance evaluation exercise.
+Based on the results of the above assessment, the NC and the Board were satisfied that the members of the Board possess the required capacity and competency to tackle questions and to deliberate on the sustainability management of the Group and that the Board as a whole possess the right mix of skill and knowledge as well as size to proactively oversee the sustainability management and stakeholder management of the Group.
+Evalenation for Explanation for : departure puined to consider the columns halou.
+Non-laure commission was • quired to complete the columns below.
+Non-large companies are encouraged to complet ie in e columns below.
+Measure : Tim of your o Timeframe :

-Measure

-Timeframe :